 Just like everywhere else, living in New Zealand cities costs more than living in smaller towns.
 It all depends on where in South Africa you’re coming from, and where in New Zealand you’re going to.

 Great job opportunities

+New Zealand's solid economic position was particularly evident in its response to the global recession.
 Compared to many countries, New Zealand weathered the global recession relatively well.
-In fact, by December 2014, annual growth had risen to 3.3%, the fastest rate of expansion in six years and, according the New Zealand Treasury, one of the strongest performances in the OECD
+In fact, by December 2014, annual growth had risen to 3.3%, the fastest rate of expansion in six years and, according the New Zealand Treasury, one of the strongest performances in the OECD.

 In comparison, Statistics South Africa reported the Republic’s growth rate for 2017 was 1.3%.